 Moving time: 9:14:15 – Distance: 200.2km – Climbing: 761m

 Arrived in Boso, I rode inland to avoid the coastal area, which is industrial and congested.
 Overall, the road across Boso is enjoyable.
 Hills are gentle and roads are quiet.
 The route inland is also less exposed to the wind.
-Indeed, when I arrived at the coast near Kanaya, I was surprised by the strong headwind and realized that I was pushing too hard in order to keep pace.
+Indeed, when I arrived at the coast near Kanaya, I was surprised by the strong headwind and started pushing too hard to maintain the pace.

-I decided to take the following ferry and stopped for lunch at a nice restaurant overlooking Uraga Channel.
+Due to the headwind, I decided to take a later ferry and stopped for lunch at a nice restaurant overlooking Uraga Channel.
 Food was great, and the massage chair in the lounge of Umibe No Yu was a nice treat.
-If the weather had not been so hot, I would have probably used the onsen as well.
+If the weather had not been so hot, I would have probably used the onsen.

-I arrived at Kanaya port at 13:00 and boarded the ferry 13:30.
-I was happy to discover that the Tokyo Wan Ferry does not require a rinko bag.
-On the ferry, I met a fellow cyclist that was in the midst of a 350km ride from Saitama to Boso.
-After chatting a bit, we started talking about riding Mount Fuji, and he told me a quite impressive story.
-A few years ago, he rode the Subaru Line with a MTB and then carried the bike on his shoulders for the remaining 1000mt of elevation.
+I arrived at Kanaya port at 13:00 and boarded the ferry at 13:30.
+I was happy to discover that the Tokyo Wan Ferry did not require a rinko bag.
+When boarding the ship, I met a fellow cyclist in the midst of a 350km ride from Saitama to Boso.
+After chatting a bit, we started talking about riding Mount Fuji.
+A few years ago, he rode the Subaru Line with an MTB and then carried the bike on his shoulders for the remaining 1000mt of elevation.
 From the peak of Mt.
-Fuji, he descended by bike following a path used by service vehicles.
+Fuji, he then descended by bike following a path used by service vehicles.
 What an impressive ride.
-I guess readers that are underwhelmed by my Subaru Line route could attempt his heroic route.

-From Kurihama, I headed to Yokosuka harbor, home of a large U.S. Navy base.
+From Kurihama, I headed to Yokosuka harbor, home of a large US Navy base.
 Yokosuka is not the best for cycling.
 Lots of tunnels and traffic.
-The riding conditions, however, improved in the Yokohama area.
-I took a short break in Yokohama city at the waterfront facing Minato Mirai.
-From there, I rode into Kawasaki until I reached the Tama river and Tokyo.
+The riding conditions, however, improved in the Yokohama area, where I took a short break at the waterfront facing Minato Mirai.
+From there, I rode into Kawasaki, passed the Tama river, and entered Tokyo.